dannigt/mid-align/README.md

-**Important Note**: If you are using the code from this repository, please include the flag `--only_train_language_modeling` to the baseline training command.
+**Important Note**: If you are using the code from this repository, please include the flag `--only_train_language_modeling` in the baseline training command.
 This flag is not needed when using unmodified code from HuggingFace.

 ### 2. Training with Alignment